tarantool/doc/doc/book/box/indexes.rst

 This creates a unique TREE index on the first field of all tuples (often called "Field#1"), which is assumed to be numeric.

-The simple SELECT request that we've illustrated before is:
+The simple :doc:`SELECT </reference/reference_lua/box_index/select>` request
+that we've illustrated before is:

 ..  cssclass:: highlight
 ..  parsed-literal::